linhbngo/linhbngo.github.io/_csc418-587/01-introduction.md

 {% details internal style %}

-If you have many tags that share the same styles, you don’t want to use the ”in-line” stylesheet method to specify styles; you need to add the attribute “style” in ten places with a web page.
+If you have many tags that share the same styles, you don’t want to use the `in-line` stylesheet method to specify styles; you need to add the attribute `style` in ten places with a web page.
 Instead, we can use internal stylesheet.